fourzedotEXE/lora-based_morse-transceiver/README.md

 - I2C OLED Display Module 0.91 Inch I2C SSD1306 OLED
 - Breadboard Jumper wires
 - 3D Printer for enclosure (STL File included in the repo)
-- Soldering (KiCad Schematics included in the repo)
+- Soldering (KiCad Schematic included in the repo)

 ### Installation
 - Download the .ino scripts as a part of this repository